-The company's income statement for the year ended 31 December 2019 shows a loss of DKK 4.960.886, and the balance sheet at 31 December 2019 shows negative equity of DKK 31.034.691.
+The company's income statement for the year ended 31 December 2019 shows a loss of USD 286.458, and the balance sheet at 31 December 2019 shows negative equity of USD 278.960.

-The company has still lost more than half of the share capital.
-The recovery of the capital is expected to take form of either a debt conversion or group contribution.
-No decision has yet been taken on this at the time of the financial reporting.
+The company has lost more than half of the share capital.
+The recovery of the capital is expected to take the form of future earnings.